Crown Princess Couple undertake a busy Day 1 in Vietnam

 For the final part of the day, the Crown Princess debuted a new multi-color top and skirt set from MaxJenny!.
 She wore new white sandals, carried an old silver clutch, and wore Shourouk Earrings.

 For their evening stroll through Hanoi, Crown Princess Victoria wore a new dress from Baum und Pferdgarten which she paired with gold diamond hoop earrings and Carl Edmond watch.
-She accessorized by brown accessorize- her Hippi Grace suede 3-in-1 bag and brown sandals.
+She accessorized with brown accessorize- her Hippi Grace suede 3-in-1 bag and brown sandals.